Equity, Diversity, and Inclusion

 - Natural ecosystems (not all “green”), including deserts, snow-covered mountains, beaches, etc.

-As we engage in this ongoing process and continue to refine our approach, we are using resources and support from partners such as the Avarna Group, Teresa Baker of African American Explorations and José González of Latino Outdoors, Dr. Nina Roberts and Youth Outside to support our members with training, experiences and programs that enable us to provide more culturally relevant and inclusive programming.
+As we engage in this ongoing process and continue to refine our approach, we are using resources and support from Coalition members such as African American Explorations, the Avarna Group, Latino Outdoors, Outdoor Afro, Dr. Nina Roberts, and Youth Outside to support our members with training, experiences and programs that enable us to provide more culturally relevant and inclusive programming.

 In August 2016, we partnered with the National Park Service, Golden Gate National Parks Conservancy, Groundwork Richmond, Latino Outdoors, African American Explorations and The Trail Posse to host Youth, Equity and Inclusion: The Next Generation of the National Park Service.
 We were joined by over 125 youth, park superintendents and partners to hear from the youth, collaborate on solutions and pledge future action.
 The Pacific West Region of the National Park Service has now hired our former program coordinator, Paola Flores (via an agreement with the Conservation Legacy Environmental Stewards Program) as an Interpretation, Education, Volunteer and Youth Fellow to continue similar gatherings throughout the region.

 Photo Credits: Teresa Baker

 In honor of the 2016 National Park Service centennial, President Obama launched the Every Kid in a Park campaign to provide all 4th graders and their families with free access to all federally owned lands and waters for an entire year.
 For the past two years, the California Outdoor Engagement Coalition has partnered with the National Park Service, Rosie the Riveter Trust and West Contra Costa Unified School District to bring 1,200 4th graders from Richmond and San Pablo to Rosie the Riveter/WWII Home Front National Historic Park, including a 1 mile walk along the beautiful San Francisco Bay Trail.
 This partnership includes Every Kid in a Park Passes for all 2,500 4th graders in the district.